ethereum/ethereum-org-website/src/content/governance/index.md

 # Introduction to Ethereum Governance {#introduction}

 _If no one owns Ethereum, how are decisions about past and future changes to Ethereum made?
-Ethereum Governance refers to the process that allows such decisions to be made_
+Ethereum governance refers to the process that allows such decisions to be made_

 <Divider />